 The Men’s Thursday Bible Study and Lunch group meets on Thursdays at 11:45 a.m. at the School’s Middle School campus.
 The readings the group will study are those from the Revised Common Lectionary for the coming Sunday.

 Please do not park in the Four Green Fields parking lots.
 Lunch is sandwiches at $5 per person.
-RSVP to dlrncrtpa@verizon.net
+RSVP todlrncrtpa@verizon.net if you would like to partake.

-Coffee Hour Fellowship and Sandwich Sunday
+Coffee Hour Fellowship and Sandwich Sunday (Parish Hall)

 Thanks to our Sandwich Sunday hosts, Cindy and David Martin!